2025 Policy Agenda

 State

-Food4All: Expand eligibility for California Food Assistance Program (CFAP) nutrition benefits to all Californians ineligible for CalFresh solely due to their immigration status, regardless of age.
+Food4All: Expand eligibility for California Food Assistance Program (CFAP) nutrition benefits to all Californians ineligible for CalFresh solely due to their immigration status, regardless of age and protect the currently planned expansion for undocumented Californians ages 55 and older starting in 2027.

 Safety Net for All: Invest in immigrant workers who have been historically excluded from unemployment benefits.